cranksters/playdate-reverse-engineering/usb/usb.md

 ## USB commands

-Running  `help` will return a very helpful list of the available commands:
+Running `help` will return a very helpful list of available commands:

 ```
 The following commands are available: